 I am currently inviting undergraduate and graduate Marquette students to email me if you want to work in my lab.
 I have various projects that may work for any of you at varying levels of commitment.
 The usual process is to take an independent study or research credits during the semester.
 Many MS students also choose to do their theses or final projects in my lab.

 If you not a student at Marquette and would like to work with me, then you will need to apply to our PhD in computer science ; we can chat before you apply but you will need to follow the advice below for doctoral students.
-We have rolling deadlines this year (June 1 for Fall 2019 entry) but I would advise you to get in touch with me and send in your application soon!
+I would advise you to get in touch with me and send in your application soon for Fall 2020!

 Doctoral Student Advising Statement:

 I would like to point all prospective and current doctoral students to Dr. Sarita Schoenebeck’s advising statement.
 I resonate with her opinions strongly and add the following: